carbonvibes/Encrypted-Speech-Communication-over-Bluetooth/README.md

 1. Launch the application on **Phone A**:
    - Record a voice message.
    - Select the desired encryption method.
-   - Transmit the encrypted message via Bluetooth.
+   - Transmit the encrypted message via TCP/IP.

 2. Launch the application on **Phone B**:
    - Receive the transmitted message.